jedisct1/byteripper/README.md

 A tool to extract code from individual functions in a library.

-Support ELF32, ELF64 and Mach-O libraries.
+Support ELF32, ELF64 and Mach-O shared libraries.

 ## Usage